Frame the whole room first

 Priority reads

-Plan a better room lighting setup using the flagship Rightlight6 audit.
+Plan a better room lighting setup using the full Rightlight6 audit.

 Bring